zahidhasantonmoy/LearnVow/README.md

    npm run dev
    ```

-2. Start the frontend development server:
+2. Start the frontend development server (in a new terminal):
    ```bash
    cd frontend
    npm run dev